 How GPS Works

 Global Positioning System (GPS) technology allows a device to determine its position anywhere on Earth — often within a few meters.
-It works not by mapping your surroundings, but by measuring time with extraordinary precision.
+It works not by mapping surroundings directly, but by measuring time with extraordinary precision.

 At its core, GPS is a timing system.
 Location is calculated from the time it takes signals to travel from satellites to a receiver.